Mucinex® Launches "Our Community Needs You Well" Campaign For National Hispanic Heritage Month, Honoring Latinos Impacting Their Communities

 As National Hispanic Heritage Month kicks off, Mucinex is debuting three documentary films featuring Los Angeles Latinx – Martha Salmon, Yasmin Qartoumy and Christian Escamilla – local heroes identified by the brand for the meaningful work they've done to keep their communities safe, healthy, and well.

 Martha, a registered nurse, spends her time caring for the Hispanic community, inspiring other Latinos to pursue a career in healthcare through her organization Latina, RN.
-Yasmin, an esthetician, has leveraged her expertise in skincare to connect with the Los Angeles homeless population by providing them with facials, pedicures, and more.
+Yasmin, an esthetician, has leveraged her expertise in skincare to connect with the Los Angeles homeless population by providing them with facials, food, and more.
 And Christian, a construction worker by day and volunteer boxing coach on the side, is recognized for mentoring Latino youth, teaching them how to lead a more meaningful and healthy life off the streets.

 To further support these heroes and the Southern California Latino community, Mucinex will be making a $30,000 donation to a local organization that supports Latino causes, and a portion of this donation will support the important work that Martha, Yasmin and Christian do in their communities.